When are Gradings

 These must be adhered to.
 ESKA cannot make exceptions to the stated times and session requirements.

-If your card has been signed this means you are now ready to grade.
+If you have received a grading email this means you are now ready to grade.
 Make sure you are aware of the date and time of your grading.
-If you are unsure please ask an administrator, check our events or contact us at any time.
-You need to make sure you have an ESKA Karate suit or Tiny Tiger outfit and a signed training record card, in order to grade.
+If you are unsure please check our calendar or contact us at any time.
+You need to make sure you have an ESKA Karate suit or Tiny Tiger outfit in order to grade.
+You must book your grading prior to the date via the ESKA website HERE.
 You are now ready to grade for your next belt or T-shirt.

 During the Grading